RolandSall/GymTracker/libs/nest-mediator/README.md

       provide: USER_PERSISTOR,
       useClass: UserPersistenceAdapter,
     },
-    // IMPORTANT: Handlers must also be added here for dependency injection CreateUserCommandHandler,
+    // Handlers - automatically discovered and registered by the mediator CreateUserCommandHandler,
     GetUserQueryHandler,
   ],